Merck/matcher/README.md

 Data is present in the backend/initialize_db directory.

-<strong>Quick Start data (default)</strong>: Data filenames begin with "quick".
+<strong>Quick Start data (default)</strong>: Data filenames begin with "quick_start".
 Contains 1089 ChEMBL compounds, the minimum to fully reproduce queries described in our publication (TODO: Add hyperlink here).

 <strong>Rapidly test/debug the deployment</strong>: Data filenames begin with "test".
 Contains 16 ChEMBL compounds, a subset of the Quick Start 1078 compounds, for the purpose of rapid testing during development or troubleshooting.
 All example queries work, but return only a few results.